superpowers04/superpowers04/Super's Fabric Mod Recommendations.md

 * ### Hamachi
 	* Conflicts with the internet, and can cause issues with authentication
 	* I've personally had it mess up my network drivers since it installs a network driver to function
+	* Acts as a VPN
 	* See [E4MC](https://modrinth.com/mod/e4mc) or [playit.gg](https://playit.gg) for alternatives
+* ### Literally any VPN
+	* VPNs have a history of messing up how Minecraft sends packets, this can actually get you banned from servers in some cases
+	* VPNs change how servers identify you by changing your IP, this could theroetically make you suffer a ban from the server detecting it or someone else getting IP banned and then you unluckily getting the IP that was banned
+	* If you're using a VPN for security reasons, refer to [this video by Tom Scott](https://www.youtube.com/watch?v=WVDQEoe6ZWY)
 * ### MCLeaks/TheAltening
 	* Stolen/Illegal account generator.
 	* \* Follow [this Minecraft Hopper article](https://minecrafthopper.net/help/hosts-file/) for fix/removal